WGLab/PennCNV/docs/user-guide/input.md

-If after the [Data] line, we do not see the “SNP Name”, “Sample ID”, “B Allele Freq” and “Log R Ratio”, then it is necessary to contact the data provider and ask them to re-generate a report file that contains all these required fields.
+If after the [Data] line, we do not see the SNP Name, Sample ID, B Allele Freq and Log R Ratio, then it is necessary to contact the data provider and ask them to re-generate a report file that contains all these required fields.
 Having extra fields in the file, like the X, Y, X Raw and Y Raw fields, are just fine, but only the LRR and BAF values are useful for CNV calling.

-Tip: The report file can be generated directly from BeadStudio project files, click “Analysis” menu, select “Report”, then select “Final Report”, then make sure to drag the “Log R Ratio” and “B Allele Freq” field from the “Available Fields” to “Displayed Fields” so that these two signal intensity measures are exported to the final report file.
-Optionally, remove all other junk fields like GType, GC score, X Raw and so on from the “Displayed Fields” to speed up the process and decrease file size.
+Tip: The report file can be generated directly from BeadStudio project files, click Analysis menu, select Report, then select Final Report, then make sure to drag the Log R Ratio and B Allele Freq field from the Available Fields to Displayed Fields so that these two signal intensity measures are exported to the final report file.
+Optionally, remove all other junk fields like GType, GC score, X Raw and so on from the Displayed Fields to speed up the process and decrease file size.